 backup (updated 29.05.2004, still valid for Mac OS X 10.4 “Tiger”) is a shell script that copies a Mac OS X HFS+ boot volume to a target directory, including resource forks and Unix access rights.
 The ReadMe contains some background informations.

-SleepWatcher 2.2 (running with Mac OS X 10.5 to OS X 10.10, source code included) is a command line tool (daemon) for OS X that monitors sleep, wakeup and idleness of a Mac.
+SleepWatcher 2.2 (running with Mac OS X 10.5 and higher, source code included) is a command line tool (daemon) for OS X that monitors sleep, wakeup and idleness of a Mac.
 It can be used to execute a Unix command when the Mac or the display of the Mac goes to sleep mode or wakes up, after a given time without user interaction or when the user resumes activity after a break or when the power supply of a Mac notebook is attached or detached.
 It also can send the Mac to sleep mode or retrieve the time since last user activity.
 A little bit knowledge of the Unix command line is required to benefit from this software.
 For Mac OS X 10.3 and 10.4, use SleepWatcher 2.0.5 (and sources).
 For Mac OS X 10.1 and 10.2, download SleepWatcher 1.0.1.
 Some years ago, it was a Pick of the Week at Mac OS X Hints.

 All software on this page is published under the GNU General Public License.